mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

   Range (min … max):   845.6 ms … 870.3 ms    10 runs
 ```

-Running 20 warmup tests and avoiding spawning the command in a subshell (using `-N`) to reduce the number of **statistical outliers**, we get a mean resolution time of `855.4 ms`, which is a good, **but not so good** time.
+Running 20 warmup tests and avoiding spawning the command in a subshell (using `-N`) to reduce the number of statistical outliers, we get a mean resolution time of `855.4 ms`, which is a good, but not so good time.

-To get a **considerable performance increase**, we will leverage [Scala Native](https://scala-native.org/en/stable), an optimising ahead-of-time **compiler** and lightweight managed **runtime** specifically designed for Scala.
-To use libraries with Scala Native, **they must be built specifically for it**, and recently [several major Typelevel projects were published for it](https://typelevel.org/blog/2022/09/19/typelevel-native.html).
-Luckily for us, the list includes cats and decline, so **we can seamlessly compile our application to native code**.
+To get a considerable performance increase, we will leverage [Scala Native](https://scala-native.org/en/stable), an optimising ahead-of-time compiler and lightweight managed runtime specifically designed for Scala.
+To use libraries with Scala Native, they must be built specifically for it, and recently [several major Typelevel projects were published for it](https://typelevel.org/blog/2022/09/19/typelevel-native.html).
+Luckily for us, the list includes cats and decline, so we can seamlessly compile our application to native code.

 To achieve it, we can add a few directives to `project.scala`:
-- `//> using platform "scala-native"` to toggle the **native compilation**
+- `//> using platform "scala-native"` to toggle the native compilation
-- `//> using nativeMode "release-full"` to choose a **release mode** optimised for performance
+- `//> using nativeMode "release-full"` to choose a release mode optimised for performance
-- `//> using nativeGc "none"` to **disable the garbage collector** completely: this is an opinionated but safe choice since our app is a short-lived one
+- `//> using nativeGc "none"` to disable the garbage collector completely: this is an opinionated but safe choice since our app is a short-lived one

 Tweaking the `packaging.output` directive to rename the executable to `"sudokuNativeSolver"` and waiting for a while ("release-full" mode will significantly increase compilation times) will result in a native executable: